RickCarlino/Cosmic-Conquest-1982/README.md

 ```

 I don't have a preferred GForth version yet. **I have no certainty that GForth will work and may change this decision later.
 Some discussion on Reddit seems to indicate it will either not work or require source modification.**

+# Quirks

+Ongoing log of issues:

+ * Variables `COMP-START` and `COMPUTER` have identical documentation comments.
+Did the technical editor miss this?